Skip to main content

 You probably parted with some society joining fees during Freshers' Week, but, if you didn't, or if you've realised that you forgot to sign up to something you meant to, don't panic!
 You can join a society at any time during the academic year via the online Societies Hub.

-As mentioned, you will usually have to pay a joining fee, so if you're not 100% sure you want to sign up yet, contact the society and enquire about coming along to their next event to get a feel for it.
+As mentioned, you will usually have to pay a joining fee to sign up to a society, so if you're not 100% sure you want to commit just yet, contact the society and ask about coming along to their next event to get a feel for it.

 Trinity Societies Hub